1.4. Support Vector Machines

 1.4.6.1.1.
 Using Python functions as kernels

-Your kernel must take as arguments two matrices of shape(n_samples_1, n_features)
+Your kernel must take as arguments two matrices of shape(n_samples_1, n_features), (n_samples_2, n_features)and return a kernel matrix of shape (n_samples_1, n_samples_2).

 The following code defines a linear kernel and creates a classifierinstance that will use that kernel: